 Renting and Financing

-Deciding whether it’s better to buy a condo or to rent — or to get a house or condo — are complicated decisions that depend on your personal finances and your lifestyle.
-If you’re thinking about settling down, have a stable job with steady income, and have enough saved up for a down payment with cash to spare, buying a condo or house may be the right choice for you.
-However, if you’re still exploring, have variable income with limited savings, and are not sure whether you like an area yet, it may be best to continue renting.
+Deciding whether it’s better to buy a condo or to rent — or to get a house or condo — is a complicated decision that depends on your personal finances and your lifestyle.
+If you’re thinking about settling down, have a stable job with steady income, and have enough saved up for a down payment with an emergency fund to spare, buying a condo or house may be the right choice for you.
+However, if you’re still exploring the area or have variable income with limited savings, it may be best to continue renting.
+For those trying to decide between renting an apartment and financing a condo or house, a mortgage help center can help provide answers.

 Maintenance

-Most apartments have an on-site building supervisor who can address maintenance issues.
+Most apartment complexes have an on-site building supervisor who can address maintenance issues.
 Given that the owner of a large apartment complex oversees all of the units, they’re incentivized to employ someone full time to attend to the day-to-day affairs.
 This often means that apartment owners can react faster than condo owners, who sometimes don’t even live on the premises.

 By contrast, condo units are usually owned by landlords, and most of them hire a third-party contractor to come in and make repairs as necessary.
 In some cases, condo owners may be handy and handle the repairs on their own.